 1) Make sure your dog knows where it is allowed to go to the bathroom.
 This includes letting your dog know where they can pee and which areas they cannot pee in.

 2) Take your pup out every hour or so.
-If you take them out at regular intervals, it won’t be as much of a shock for their bladder when they finally go because they will be used to going every few hours.
+Taking them out at regular intervals won’t be as much of a shock for their bladder when they finally go because they will be used to going every few hours.

 3) Create an indoor potty area with special materials for your pup.
 Keep this area near where you take them out to go potty.